astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 ### Step 6: Set up CI/CD

-The following setup is Astronomer's recommended minimum setup for deploying DAGs to an NFS Volume via CI/CD.
-You'll be configuring:
+At minimum, Astronomer recommends setting up the following for deploying DAGs to an NFS Volume via CI/CD:

-- An IAM user with the minimum required access for deploying DAGs.
+- An IAM user with the minimum required access for deploying DAGs
-- A Kubernetes role for the IAM user.
+- A Kubernetes role for the IAM user
-- An example CI/CD job.
+- An example CI/CD job

 Note that you will want to adjust the configurations that are specified here based on the specifics of your installation.